 - We’ve made sheet pan fajitas that were fantastic, even my girls loved them.

-- Steak and veggies on a sheet pan would be a great choice too some night.
+- Steak and veggies on a sheet pan would be a great choice too some night, or smoked chicken thighs.

 Sheet Pan Chicken Thighs